aamodatre/QOSF-2021-Cohort-4/README.md

 ### Resources:

 This program was built solely by referencing Qiskit's documentation pages.
+Some references for the DIMACS file formats are listed below.

+(1)
+(2)